 Personalization is a powerful tool for cross-selling and upselling.
 Cross-selling involves suggesting related products that complement the customer’s current selection.

-For example, the site might recommend a laptop bag or software if a customer buys a laptop.
+For example, if a customer buys a laptop, the site might recommend a laptop bag or software.
 Upselling encourages customers to upgrade to a higher-priced product within the same category, such as suggesting a premium smartphone over a basic model.

 Ecommerce Personalization Strategies To Implement On Your Site